5wHN28Dg/tele-notify/README.md

 # tele-notify
-A Python script that scans specified Telegram channels and sends instant alerts for messages matching your custom filters.
+A Python script that scans and watches specified Telegram channels then forwards the messages matching your custom filters.